 The extracurricular activities include field trips, trekking, educational trips, projects and leadership camps.
 Interest-based clubs such as drama, debating, elocution and public speaking, music, craft, creative writing and meal planning and cooking are conducted on a regular basis.
 Inter House competitions are held in sports, public speaking, dance, quizzes, art, music and essay writing.

 A Multimedia Club is provided for students who wish to develop their advanced ICT skills; specialist training in provided through the Multimedia club.
-The Westminster School boasts of a studio which is being updated to provide Radio and Newsroom broadcasts.
-The school’s cultural club gives students multiple opportunities to participate in performance Students are mapped against their talent and provided a platform through the various events at school such as the Carnival, Edupulse, Talentestic, Shakespeare.
+The Westminster School boasts of a studio which has been updated to provide Radio and Newsroom broadcasts.

 What about facilities?